SB Park Receives Clock Award at ASME Conference

-He started his academic career at Binghamton University in 2002, and his expertise in micro/nano mechanics and optomechanics contributes to the center in conducting on-going and prospective projects.
+He began his academic career at Binghamton University in 2002, and his expertise in micro/nano mechanics and optomechanics contributes to the center in conducting on-going and prospective projects.

-The award will be given at the 2018 International Technical Conference and Exhibition on Packaging and Integration of Electronic and Photonic Microsystems (InterPACK) in San Francisco.
+Park will receive this award at the 2018 International Technical Conference and Exhibition on Packaging and Integration of Electronic and Photonic Microsystems (InterPACK) in San Francisco.

 IEEC held its Technical Advisory Board (TAB) at Binghamton University's Center of Excellence.

-The Integrated Electronics Engineering Center (IEEC) held its Technical Advisory Board (TAB) June 12, 2018 at Binghamton University's Center of Excellence.
-Associate Director, Benson Chan announced the 2018-2019 Pooled Research Projects.
-Six projects will receive funding at $50,000 and three projects will received "seed" funding at $25,000.
-A total of nineteen projects were submitted.
-The 2018-2019 projects are:
+The Integrated Electronics Engineering Center (IEEC) held its Technical Advisory Board (TAB) Meeting on June 12, 2018 at Binghamton University's Center of Excellence.
+Associate Director, Benson Chan, announced the 2018-2019 Pooled Research Projects.

 - Beyond Silicone Elastomer - Ahyeon Koh